dylanjameswallis/Documenting_GWAS/every_script.md

 This will help in understanding and conveying what steps were taken and possibly in making a functional pipeline for future experiments

 ## Lane Information
 12 samples were run per lane, 8 lanes in total.
 (96 samples were run at once; 3 total runs.
 12 samples from run 1 were resequenced in run 3.
 (96*3) - 12 = 276 ).
-(Just FYI: The rerun samples can be found @ /home4/pthunga/IndelAnalysis/TrimmedReads/finalTrimmed/omittedSequences/)
+(Just FYI: The samples from R1 that were rerun can be found @ /home4/pthunga/IndelAnalysis/TrimmedReads/finalTrimmed/omittedSequences/)

 ## Fastq files
 Michele’s trimmed read files naming convention: